-The following are the performance goals for the OCALJ for fiscal years 2016 through 2020:
+The following are the performance goals for the OCALJ for fiscal years 2018 through 2022:

-Outcome Goals Performance Measures FY 2016 Actual (Target) FY 2017 Actual (Target) FY 2018 Actual (Target) FY 2019 (Target) FY 2020 (Target) Develop and implement case management practices that will minimize the average age of all Whether new case management practices have been developed and implemented.
-New goal developed to support the FY 2018 - FY 2022 Strategic Plan.
-New goal developed to support the FY 2018 - FY 2022 Strategic Plan.
-Less than 75% of all pleadings received in our electronic filing system were initiated electronically.
-100% of all pleadings received in our electronic filing system would have been initiated electronically.
-100% of all pleadings received in our electronic filing system would have been initiated electronically. pending ALJ- level cases.
-Target not met (75% of all pleadings received in our electronic filing system would have been initiated electronically) Ensure that a significant proportion of both complex and non- complex cases at the ALJ level are resolved -Percent of simplified cases disposed of within one year at ALJ level. -Dispose of 95% of simplified cases within one year.
-93% Target not met -Dispose of 95% of simplified cases within one year.
-95% Target met -Dispose of 95% of simplified cases within one year.
-97% Target met -Dispose of 95% of simplified cases within one year. -Dispose of 95% of simplified cases within one year. within one year to 20 months from docketing.
-4 -Percent of conventional cases disposed of within 17 months. -Dispose of 90% of conventional cases within 17 months. -Dispose of 90% of conventional cases within 17 months. -Dispose of 90% of conventional cases within 17 months. -Dispose of 90% of conventional cases within 17 months. -Dispose of 90% of conventional cases within 17 months.
+Outcome Goals Performance Measures FY 2018 Actual (Target) FY 2019 Actual (Target) FY 2020 Actual (Target) FY 2021 (Target) FY 2022 (Target) Ensure that a significant proportion of both complex and non- complex cases at the ALJ level are -Percent of simplified cases disposed of within one year at ALJ level. -Percent of conventional -Dispose of 95% of simplified cases within one year.
+97% -Dispose of 95% of simplified cases within one year.
+96% -Dispose of 95% of simplified cases within one year.
+97% Target met -Dispose of 95% of simplified cases within one year. -Dispose of 95% of simplified cases within one year. resolved within one year to 20 months from docketing. conventional cases disposed of within 17 months. -Percent of settlement part cases disposed of within 19 months.
+Target met -Dispose of 90% of conventional cases within 17 months.
+95% Target met Target met -Dispose of 90% of conventional cases within 17 months.
+95% Target met -Dispose of 90% of conventional cases within 17 months.
+96% Target met -Dispose of 90% of conventional cases within 17 months. -Dispose of 90% of conventional cases within 17 months. -Percent of complex cases disposed of within 20 months at ALJ level. -Dispose of 95% of settlement part cases within 19 months.
+96% Target met -Dispose of 95% of settlement part cases within 19 months.
+93% Target not met -Dispose of 95% of settlement part cases within 19 months.
+96% Target met -Dispose of 95% of settlement part cases within 19 months. -Dispose of 95% of settlement part cases within 19 months. -Dispose of 95% of complex cases within 20 months.
+86% Target not met -Dispose of 95% of complex cases within 20 months.
+85% Target not met -Dispose of 95% of complex cases within 20 months.
+94% Target not -Dispose of 95% of complex cases within 20 months. -Dispose of 95% of complex cases within 20 months. met

-4 Except for mandatory settlement cases, which are assigned by the Chief Judge upon receipt from the Office of the Executive Secretary, judges are not assigned cases until initial pleadings have been filed.
+&lt;sup>3 Except for mandatory settlement cases, which are assigned by the Chief ALJ upon receipt from the Office of the Executive Secretary, ALJs are not assigned cases until initial pleadings have been filed.
 This assignment generally occurs approximately 60 days after the case has been docketed due to the parties' frequent requests for extensions of time for filing initial pleadings.